Who is the woman mentioned in Revelation Chapter 12? Let’s dive into the scriptures to answer this one.

 So through Peter we can see another portion of the scripture confirms that these stars are the angels which were in heaven.
 And as the child was ready to be born Satan was ready to kill this child.

-This particular scripture sums the birth and resurrection of Jesus up to his throne in heaven.
+This particular scripture sums up the birth of Jesus, he was to rule the nations and then he was taken up to God the Father and his throne in heaven.
 We know he is seated at the right hand of God the Father.

 This is the scripture that can confuse many because it jumps back in time to discuss when Mary went to a place for a short time that was prepared of God.
 One might ask…”When did Mary go away for a time?”
 The answer is right after Jesus was born she had to go away for a short time because King Herod was searching for “the child” that was born to kill him.